Yatoom/my-homelab/README.md

     storage              # (core) Alias to hostpath-storage add-on, deprecated
 ```

 Note: `microk8s enable observability --kube-prometheus-stack-version=72.7.0` reduced the memory usage by more than half.
+It uses a new version with more .

 ### Apps